TACC/coe-332-sp21/docs/week13/continuous_integration.rst

 https://github.com/wjallen/pssp-api

-Create the same GitHub - Docker Hub integration shown above, write a new feature as described below, and tag a new release to trigger a build.
+Create the same GitHub - Docker Hub integration shown above, write a new feature and tag a new release as described below to trigger a build.

 Commit to GitHub
 ----------------